-- Hardwood cutting propagation: take a hardwood cutting in fall; strip the cutting of all but the newest leaves and root in organic potting mix; rooting can take up to a year.
+- Hardwood cutting propagation: take a hardwood cutting in the fall; strip the cutting of all but the newest leaves and root in an organic potting mix; rooting can take up to a year.

 - Tip layering propagation: bend a low-hanging shoot with at least 3 buds to the ground in mid-summer and hold it in place with a garden staple or rock.
 Cover the stem with soil; the shoot will root in a year’s time and the new plant can be cut away from the parent.

 - Mound layering propagation: cut back all branches to 3 inches after growth starts in spring and then cover the stubs with soil; new shoots will appear and take root; they can be cut away from the mother plant and replanted as new plants.

 - Harvest currants when they taste sweet.
 Red currants will turn bright scarlet when ripe; taste white currants to determine when they are ripe.
 Ripe black currants will be shiny blue-black.

 - Fruit on an individual plant commonly does not ripen all at once; you will likely have to revisit plants to harvest again.
 Generally, the fruit at the top of the truss (called “strig”) ripens first.
 Some recent cultivars have been bred to ripen fruit simultaneously.
 Taste to determine ripeness if in doubt.